 Inside Seafood City, you’ll see little known fruits, a diverse array of fish, a massive wall of lumpia, and some unique ice cream flavors (ever heard of cheese-flavored ice cream?).
 The unique flavors don’t stop there, right outside of the main entrance of Seafood City, you’ll find Red Ribbon Bakeshop, a small Filipino bakery which is home to the eye-catching vibrant purple Ube (purple yam) Overload Cake.

 After all the snacking, you might want to let your stomach settle by shopping for a bit.
 Then, it’s time to enjoy some delicious dumplings at Din Tai Fung.
-Opening in Spring 2017, and known as the “tradition that crosses borders,” Din Tai Fung started in Taiwan back in the 50s; but their signature dumplings have recently become one of the biggest sensations to hit the Pacific Northwest since Nirvana.
+Known as the “tradition that crosses borders,” Din Tai Fung started in Taiwan back in the 50s; but their signature dumplings have recently become one of the biggest sensations to hit the Pacific Northwest since Nirvana.
 The lines may end up being long, but the steamed pork or veggie dumplings are an absolute must-try situation.

 After your meal, you should stop by Lolli & Pops.
 A classically themed candy shop, filled with so many sweet treats, you’ll have to take some home with you.
 TIP: the friendly folks at Lolli & Pops will let you sample pretty much anything, so don’t be afraid to ask!